wontothree/wontothree.github.io/_posts/robotics/optimalcontrol/2024-08-07-introduction-to-mpc.md

 categories:
   - optimalcontrol
 ---
-Model Predictive Control is an optimal control strategy based on numerical optimiation.
+- Model Predictive Control is an optimal control strategy based on numerical optimiation.

-Future control inputs and future plant responses are predicted using a system model and optimized a t regular intervals with respect to a performance index.
+- Future control inputs and future plant responses are predicted using a system model and optimized at regular intervals with respect to a performance index.

-MPC provides a systematic method of dealing with constraints on inputs and states.
+- MPC provides a systematic method of dealing with constraints on inputs and states.
 The constraints represent limitations on actuators and plant states arising from physical, economic, or safety constraints.

-Objectives

-- Understand the advantages of receding horizon control, its limitations and areas of application.
-- Know how to formulate receding horizon control as
-  - a. quadratic program for unconstrained linear systems
-  - b. a quadratic program for linearly constrained linear systems
-  - c. a nonlinear program
-- Understand and know how to determine the stability properties of a predictive controller in terms of
-  - a. recursive feasibility guarantees
-  - b. monotonic cost decrease through optimization
-- Know how to design terminal constraints through a constraint checking horizon
-- Know how to incorporate integral action
-- Know how to ensure robustness to bounded disturbances

-## Predictive Control Strategy
+# Predictive Control Strategy

 A model predictive control law contains the basic components of prediction, optimization and receding horizon implementation.

-### Prediction
+## Prediction

 The future response of the controlled plant is predicted using a dynamic model.